EmmaaDy/Portfolio/README.md

 - LinkedIn: [Emma Dybdorf](https://www.linkedin.com/in/emma-dybdorf-023315290/)

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Emma License.
 Under this license, you are free to share and adapt the material, provided you give appropriate credit, link to the license, and indicate if changes were made.